Consistent Conjectures in Dynamic Matching Markets: Two solution concepts with consistent conjectures

 We conclude this section illustrating that \solone\ is a strict refinement of dynamic stability: \begin{example}[$\dsh\subsetneq\ds$] This example is due to Antonio Nicol\`o, Pietro Salmaso, and Riccardo Saulle.
 Arrivals are given by $\arrivala_1=\{\agenta_1,\agenta_2\},\arrivalb_1=\{\agentb_1,\agentb_2\},\arrivala_2=\{\agenta_3,\agenta_4\},\arrivalb_2=\{\agentb_3,\agentb_4\}$.
 Assume the discount factors of the period-1 agents are close to $1$, so that the (static) rankings below are enough to describe the agents' preferences over dynamic matchings.

 Consider the following three matchings:

 The matching on the left, $\matching^L$, is a dynamically stable matching, with $\matching^C$ describing the conjectured matching that dissuades $\agenta_2$ from waiting to be matched in \periodtwo.
 Importantly, under $\matching^C$, $\agenta_1$ and $\agentb_1$ match in period $1$.
-However, it is easy to see that $\agenta_1$ can always guarantee matching with $\agentb_3$ (and similarly, $\agentb_1$ with $\agenta_3$) by remaining unmatched in \periodone.
-In other words, $\matching^C$ cannot be a conjecture for $\agenta_2$ under \solonec\ and hence, $\matching^L$ is not \cvr-dynamically stable.
-Instead, $\matching^R$ is \cvr-dynamically stable (and hence, dynamically stable). \end{example}
+However, we can easily see $\agenta_1$ can always guarantee matching with $\agentb_3$ (and similarly, $\agentb_1$ with $\agenta_3$) by remaining unmatched in \periodone.
+In other words, $\matching^C$ cannot be a conjecture for $\agenta_2$ under \solonec, and hence, $\matching^L$ is not \cvr\ dynamically stable.
+Instead, $\matching^R$ is \cvr\ dynamically stable (and hence, dynamically stable). \end{example}